Handling Employee Resignation: Should We Issue a Termination Letter or Not?

 gianneanchor

 I agree your lawyer is right.
 Conducting due process of sending the required twin notices would take time.
-Before you knew it, the resignation date is over.
+Before you know it, the resignation date is over.
 Besides, you have to carefully prepare a series of memoranda based on your company policies before you decide to terminate the person.

 mai_nucum